digitalocean/container-blueprints/netmaker-egress-gateway/README.md

     kubectl apply -f netclient-template-doks.yaml -n netmaker
     ```

-After completing all the above steps, a new `DaemonSet` is created in your DOKS cluster running required Netclients (and WireGuard) on each node.
+After completing all the above steps, a new `DaemonSet` is created in your DOKS cluster running required `Netclients` (and WireGuard) on each node.
 After a few moments everything should be up and running.
-Please note that the Netclient containers can restart a few times until the `WireGuard Controller` is ready - this is normal.
+Please note that the `Netclient` containers can restart a few times until the `WireGuard Controller` is ready - this is normal.

+**Hint:**

+You may wonder how nodes know to contact the main Netmaker server (like public IP address for example).
+This information is stored in the access token that you generated for your network earlier.

 Now, please go ahead and inspect the new Kubernetes resources created in the `netmaker` namespace, as well as their state: